 Academia/Students

-1.1 Learn more about the tenure process and how licensure might support tenure.

-1.2 Investigate confidentiality of institution reports.

-1.3 Explore outreach to deans of engineering and surveying programs to help them understand importance of licensure and their support of the same.
+1.1 Explore outreach to deans of engineering and surveying programs to help them understand importance of licensure and their support of the same.

-1.4 Encourage ABET to support licensure as a criterion for accreditation.

-1.5 Include engineering licensure as a criterion in evaluation of engineering schools by U.S. News and World Report.

-1.6 Revisit previous task force study and recommendations regarding licensure for faculty, including nontraditional paths to licensure for faculty.
+1.2 Revisit previous task force study and recommendations regarding licensure for faculty, including nontraditional paths to licensure for faculty.

+1.3 Utilize the planned Young Professionals program to better understand impediments to licensure and the motivation for individuals to pursue licensure.

 Corporate/Government

-1.7 Evaluate the realities of industrial exemption across the states; determine what is reality and what is urban legend.

-1.8 Consider USGBC model as a template to build success.
+1.4 Consider USGBC model as a template to build success.

-1.9 Explore alternative methods of measuring experience in order to qualify for licensure.
+1.5 Explore alternative methods of measuring experience in order to qualify for licensure.